-The Trustee Opportunity Travel Grant program, available to US citizens and permanent residents of the US, is one of several programs designed to encourage first-generation college students*, African-American, Asian-American, Latino/Hispanic-American, and Native American students to visit campus and learn more about Kenyon.
+The Trustee Opportunity Travel Grant program, available to U.S. citizens, permanent residents of the United States, and DACA (Deferred Action for Childhood Arrivals) recipients, is one of several programs designed to encourage first-generation college students,* African American, Asian American, Hispanic/Latino/a, and Native American students to visit campus and learn more about Kenyon.

-The grants cover up to 90% of the lowest advertised airfares (or up to $500) or $50 to offset driving costs.
+Travel grants allow prospective students to fly in from all over the U.S. to experience Kenyon's hilltop campus and community.
+The grant will cover airfare to and from the campus or mileage reimbursement for those within driving distance.
 Eligibility for the program is determined by academic criteria and reported racial background.
-Students who are first-generation colleges students are also eligible to apply for a travel grant, regardless of reported background.
-Complete the online travel grant application form or download a travel grant application.
+Students who are first-generation college students also are eligible to apply for a travel grant, regardless of reported background.

 *Neither parent has a degree from a four-year institution of higher learning.